dimitri/pgloader/pgloader.1.md

 command implements.
 Some command then implement the `SET` command, or some specific clauses such as the `CAST` clause.

+## TEMPLATING WITH MUSTACHE

+pgloader implements the https://mustache.github.io/ templating system so that you may have dynamic parts of your commands.
+See the documentation for this template system online.

+A specific feature of pgloader is the ability to fetch a variable from the OS environment of the pgloader process, making it possible to run pgloader as in the following example:

+    $ DBPATH=sqlite/sqlite.db pgloader ./test/sqlite-env.load

+or in several steps:

+    $ export DBPATH=sqlite/sqlite.db
+    $ pgloader ./test/sqlite-env.load

+The variable can then be used in a typical mustache fashion:

+    load database
+         from '{{DBPATH}}'
+         into postgresql:///pgloader;

+It's also possible to prepare a INI file such as the following:

+    [pgloader]

+    DBPATH = sqlite/sqlite.db

+And run the following command, feeding the INI values as a *context* for pgloader templating system:

+    $ pgloader --context ./test/sqlite.ini ./test/sqlite-ini.load

+The mustache templates implementation with OS environment support replaces former `GETENV` implementation, which didn't work anyway.

 ## COMMON CLAUSES

 Some clauses are common to all commands: